phpmentors-jp/workflower/docs/quick-start-guide.md

     - with inheritance(*1)
     - with composition

-An example of third model with the *Class Table Composition* (*2) is shown in the following figure.
+An example of the third model with the *Class Table Composition* (*2) is shown in the following figure.

 ![An example of third model with the Class Table Composition](https://cloud.githubusercontent.com/assets/52985/24827098/5f5e2796-1c7f-11e7-9da5-d7d602501625.png)